Other Structures Coverage Explained: What Coverage B Protects

 Find your best options in less than 2 minutes

-In this guide, you'll learn exactly what qualifies as an "other structure," how coverage limits are calculated, when the default 10% limit isn't enough, and how to file a claim if one of your detached structures is damaged.
-Whether you're a new homeowner or simply reviewing your policy, understanding Coverage B can help you close coverage gaps before they cost you.
+In this 2026 guide, you'll learn exactly what qualifies as an "other structure," how coverage limits are calculated, when the default 10% limit isn't enough, and how to file a claim if one of your detached structures is damaged.
+With detached garages now costing $30,000 to $55,000 to rebuild and wind/hail damage driving 42% of all homeowners claims, understanding Coverage B has never mattered more.
+Whether you're a new homeowner or reviewing an existing policy, this breakdown can help you close coverage gaps before they cost you thousands.

 Key Pinch Points